-According to the Conference Board’s CEO Challenge Study, innovation is one of four top priorities for 2014 along with human capital, customer relationships and operational excellence.
+According to the Conference Board’s CEO Challenge Study, innovation is one of four top priorities, along with human capital, customer relationships and operational excellence.
 Not surprisingly, organizations are repositioning themselves for growth after a period of volatility and slow growth.

 Experts from Drucker to Hamel to Christensen agree that “Innovation is the key to the success of modern corporations.”
 Innovation is seen as the springboard to business growth.
 Higher levels of innovation yield greater market share, new product revenue, improved profitability, technical dominance, improved process and cost control, and greater shareholder returns.
 But…

 Innovation alone is not enough.
 The context has to be right for innovation to be successful.

 Corporate entrepreneurship sets the context for innovation by providing the infrastructure needed to support and sustain innovation over time – continuous innovation.

 Many executives ask me, what is the difference between Innovation and Corporate Entrepreneurship?
 The lines between them are blurred.
 According to Michael Morris author of Corporate Entrepreneurship and Innovation, “There is a general lack of consensus surrounding an agreed upon meaning for both concepts.”
 They are so entwined that is difficult to see daylight between them.